 Setting up multiple sites

-EPiServer CMS is multi-tenant, that means that a single running instance of CMS can host multiple websites.
-A multi-site setup is a solution where all sites share the same file structure on the web server, and the same database for storage.
-Websites in a multi-site setup can share content assets such as media and blocks.
-It is also possible to run several parallel websites on the same server.
+Episerver CMS is multi-tenant, which means that a single running instance of CMS can host multiple websites.
+A multi-site setup is a solution where all sites share the same file structure on the web server and the same database for storage.
+Websites in a multi-site setup can share content assets, such as media and blocks.
+You can also run several parallel websites on the same server.